-The change of an organization only works if the organizational culture is suitable for it or if this cultural change is part of the change.
+The change of an organization only works if the organizational culture is suitable for it or if the cultural change is part of the change.
 But, what actually is organizational culture?
 Here is my definition:

 Organizational culture is the behavior of people within the organization that is considered normal and how the rest of the organization responds to it.

-• what managers say, how they act and how employees react to them,
+- what managers say, how they act, and how employees react to them,

-• the behavior of employees and how this is tolerated by management.
+- the behavior of employees and how this is tolerated by management.

 Behavior is based on beliefs and experiences made as a result of one’s own behavior.
 The resulting incentives lead to the consolidation of the beliefs (inner feedback loop in the picture below).
 Interestingly, the behavior of the same people can be completely different in different environments, e.g. within different organizations or projects.